The Hitcher

 Plot

 Jim Halsey, a young man delivering a car from Chicago to San Diego, spots a man hitchhiking in the West Texas desert and gives him a ride.
-The hitcher, John Ryder, is brooding and evasive.
-When Jim passes a stranded car, Ryder forces his leg down on the accelerator.
-Ryder states he murdered the driver and intends to do the same to Jim, threatening him with a switchblade.
+The hitchhiker, who calls himself John Ryder, forces Jim's leg down on the accelerator when they pass a stranded car.
+Ryder states he murdered and dismembered the driver and intends to do the same to Jim, threatening him with a switchblade.
 Terrified, Jim asks what Ryder wants.
 He replies, "I want you to stop me."
-When Jim realizes that Ryder never put on his seat belt and the car's passenger door is ajar, he shoves him out the door.
+When Jim realizes that Ryder's seat belt is unbuckled and the passenger door is ajar, he shoves Ryder out of the moving car.

 More details